Church Growth

 Launch a 'Church Family Dinner' Tradition

 A quarterly church-wide dinner where everyone brings a dish and sits at tables with people they don't know well.
 Assign seating intentionally to mix new members with long-timers, young families with seniors.
-These dinners are simple to organize and enormously effective at building cross-generational community.

 Host Community Service Days